 Once a user submits the request, it must be reviewed and approved by the City Department fiscal staff and/or Purchasing.
 A number of factors determine the workflow approval including, but not limited to dollar value, City Department, and requisition type.
-The various workflow paths can be found the requisition has been reviewed and fully approved, the ERP system runs here.
-Once the requisition has been reviewed and fully approved, the ERP system runs an automatic batch process and sources all approved requisitions to an authorized Purchase Order.
+Once the requisition has been reviewed and fully approved, the financial system runs an automatic batch process and sources all approved requisitions to an authorized Purchase Order.